neg-0/dod-fitness/backend_docs/api_overview.md

-# DoD Fitness App Backend Service - API Overview
+# Atlas Backend Service - API Overview

 ## Introduction

-The DoD Fitness App Backend Service exposes a RESTful API that serves as the primary interface between the frontend application and the backend services.
+Atlas Backend Service exposes a RESTful API that serves as the primary interface between the frontend application and the backend services.
 This document provides an overview of the API structure, design principles, and key considerations.

 ## API Design Principles